eospi/AR-Apple-Store/README.md

 1. Tap the ▶️ button
 1. Select the AR button in the toolbar, and enjoy the store!
 ![Instructions for enabling AR in Reality Composer](instructions.jpg)

+## License
+This project includes many of Apple's product files that I do not own.
+Feel free to remix and share this project, and all I ask is for an attribution.